AlgoMaster Logo

 3. Recursively apply the same process to the left and right sub-arrays.

-The beauty of this approach is that after the partition step, the pivot is in its final position.
-It will never move again.
+After each partition, the pivot is in its final position and will never move again.
 Each recursive call places more pivots in their correct positions until the entire array is sorted.

-The diagram above captures the entire algorithm.
-Pick a pivot, partition, then recurse on each half.
-That is Quick Sort.
+The diagram above captures the entire algorithm: pick a pivot, partition, then recurse on each half.

-Compare this with Merge Sort, which does the heavy lifting during the merge step (combining two sorted halves).
-Quick Sort does the heavy lifting during the partition step.
-By the time you reach the base case (sub-arrays of size 0 or 1), the array is already sorted.
-There is nothing to combine.
+Merge Sort does most of its work in the merge step that combines two sorted halves.
+Quick Sort does most of its work in the partition step.
+By the time the recursion reaches its base case (sub-arrays of size 0 or 1), the array is already sorted.
+There is nothing left to combine.

 How It Works